brassica-collective/handbook/content/brassica/handbook/Agreements/_index.md

 Specific operational decisions are currently being delegated to crew based on their 'scope and delegated decision making' proposals, including:
 * [Solidarity Crew](solidarity_crew): responsible for functioning as a 'radical core' that reminds the broader collective to keep prioritising solidarity actions and support political engagement.
 * [Seedling Crew](seedling_crew): responsible for determining the requirements and criteria for the initial property to be purchased by the Collective.
-* [Process and Strategy (PAS) Crew](pas_crew): responsible for ensuring that the Brassica Collective can implement the RAD housing approach to retrofit, and decommodify existing suburban housing so that we, and others, can live in secure, resilient and affordable housing.
+* [Process and Strategy (PAS) Crew](pas_crew): responsible for ensuring that the Brassica Collective can implement the RAD housing approach to retrofit and decommodify existing suburban housing so that we, and others, can live in secure, resilient and affordable housing.

 ### Participation agreements
 We are in the processes of clarifying our shared understanding of different aspects of participation, including: